ProteinGym/proteingym-benchmark/docs/decisions/0001-model-validation-decisions.md

 - Driver 3: No hardcoded paths and entrypoint names and parameters, such as `train`.
 - Driver 4: Least assumptions, e.g., model providers are expected to write tests; model providers are expected to create a CLI application for its model entrypoints.
 - Driver 5: Robustness, meaning it is easy to perform this option with robust support, such as Docker or `uv` is actively maintained.
+- Driver 6: Usefulness, meaning it can capture the failures as early as possible, and be a strong indicator that the model will work or not for the benchmarking system.

 ## Considered Options